 Yes.
 If you have a disability that will prevent you from taking the tests under standard conditions, you may request special accommodations.
 Requests for accommodations should be made directly to the college in advance of testing.
 The admissions office will be able to inform you of the office or person to contact regarding these arrangements.
 There is no charge for these accommodations.

 Notebooks, dictionaries, calculators or other papers of any kind (except for scrap paper provided by the assessment administrator for use with the math tests) are not allowed in the room.
 Anyone who gives or receives help during the assessment, or uses notes or books of any kind, will not be permitted to continue.
 Following the assessment, no materials or notes may be removed from the room.
 Your college may cancel any score if there is reason to question the validity.

-Your scores and the information you provide when taking the assessment will be used by the college for counseling and placement purposes.
+Scores and the information provided when taking the assessment will be used by the college for counseling and placement purposes.
 It may also be used by Ridgewater and the College Board or Educational Testing Service for research purposes.
 Your information will not be used for any other reason without your permission.
 If the data is used for research purposes, special precautions will be taken to ensure that your identity is kept confidential.
 Any data received by ETS will be held for no more than three years.
-If you have any questions about the confidentiality of the data you have provided or about your test socres, you should see the college's assessment administrator.
+If you have any questions about the confidentiality of the data you have provided or about your test scores, see the College’s assessment administrator.